No Result

 Share on FacebookShare on TwitterShare on LInkedIn

 The 52-week savings challenge has gained quite a lot of popularity as a way to save money during the year, but it’s not the only money challenge out there.
 Sometimes, it is easier to get started with smaller amounts.
-That’s where the 365 day money challenge comes in.
+That’s where the 365-day money challenge comes in.

 History of the Challenge

 There was a woman who said she loved the concept of the 52-week money challenge, but she couldn’t do it.
-She explained that each week when she needed to put aside the money for that week, she would panic.
+She explained that each week, when she needed to put aside the money for that week, she would panic.

 The first couple of months were okay because the dollar amounts were low, but as they started to increase, the weekend became a time of terror because she knew she needed to put away money that she didn’t have.
 She ended up giving up because the challenge was causing more stress than it was worth.
 She asked me if there was a different challenge that might be able to help her.

 It became clear what she needed.
 She liked the concept but dreaded when it was time to put money away because she didn’t have it when the week ended.
 What she needed was a challenge that forced her to save money before it was gone.
 She also needed to save smaller dollar amounts.
-Doing it this way would help so that she didn’t panic.
+Doing it this way would help so that she wouldn’t panic.
 The 365-day money challenge was born.

 How the 365 Day Money Challenge Works